D-Roberts/icd-gen/README.md

     Overall:
     *7. Refactor DAM energy and grad fn with torch not numpy.
 Also - debug, result should not be a matrix.

+    *8. Input normalizations accross the board.

 ### To train: